gmmcal/gmmcal.com.br/README.md

 1. `rake db:create` to create database.
 1. `rake db:migrate` to migrate the database structure to it's latest state.
-1. `rake db:seed` to add some dummy data to database.
+1. `rake db:seed:all` to add some dummy data to database.

 # Running application